Mintsoft print integration - Chrome extension

 To prevent undesired duplicate prints, the automatic print requests will only print an order once.
 If you revisit this page for an order that has already been printed it will not print again automatically.
 There is a fallback Reprint button for this purpose though

 This button will be disabled with a tooltip if a print is not required.
-This is also useful for your packers to know when automatic printing is happening not to expect a print:
+This is also useful for packers to know when automatic printing is happening and not to expect a print:

 Automatic printing from the Print Success dialog

 The third method of triggering a single print is when Mintsoft is configured to bypass both of the above screens.
-In this scenario, you remain on the Order Pick & Pack screen and the only indication that the order has been processed is a confirmation dialog shown at the top of the screen.
+In this scenario, you remain on the Order Pick & Pack screen and the only indication that the order has been processed is a confirmation dialog shown at the top.

-If this is how Mintsoft is configured for you then you must enable support specifically for this approach (do not enable it otherwise as it could trigger prints at undesired times):
+If this is how your Mintsoft is configured then you must enable support specifically for this approach in the extension configuration (do not enable it otherwise as it could trigger prints at undesired times):

 Once ticked, this will enable Penny Black prints when the following green confirmation dialog is displayed:

-If you fulfil for multiple merchants and you use Penny Black for multiple merchants then you must have the above filter on - otherwise, we do not know which merchant to attempt to print for.
+If you fulfil for multiple merchants in your warehouse then you must filter by the client as shown above, otherwise we do not know which merchant to attempt to print for.

 As per the other printing methods, we will show a message dialog when attempting to print on the bottom-right corner.
 This dialog will fade away after a few seconds in the case of success, errors will remain on screen until you dismiss them.